-Summer Reading at New York State Libraries is proud to announce the “Spark a Reaction” CSLP 2014 Teen Video Challenge Winner for New York State, 1 of 26 Collaborative Summer Library Program winners from across the country.
+Summer Reading at New York State Libraries is proud to announce the “Get in the Game Read” CSLP 2016 Teen Video Challenge Winner for New York State, 1 of 24 Collaborative Summer Library Program winners from across the country.

+View winning videos from other states on the CSLP site.
 All videos can be made available to the public by linking to them from your website.
 Since they each have a different focus, you can choose to use any of these for different situations and promotional needs.
-Use them to promote Summer Reading, teen reading at the library, and teen involvement at your library.
+Use them to promote summer reading, teen reading at the library, and teen involvement at your library.

 New York State Judging

-The New York State winner for the 2014 Teen Video Challenge was selected through a two-step process.
-In the first round of judging, 22 New York State public librarians narrowed the 18 entrants down to 3 finalists.
-The second panel of 4 media professionals and celebrity judges chose “Reading Makes Your Imagination Shine” as this year’s winner.
+The New York State winner for the 2016 Teen Video Challenge was selected through a two-step process.
+In the first round of judging, 19 New York State public librarians narrowed the entrants down to 2 finalists.
+The second panel of 4 media professionals and celebrity judges chose “Catch a Book” as this year’s winner.

 The media professionals and celebrity judging panel: